SOMERSET BEEKEEPERS' ASSOCIATION

 Identifying Swarms

-Before you report a swarm of honeybees, it's a good idea to make sure you've identified it correctly.
-Click on the button below for a step-by-step guide to identifying a honeybee swarm.
+Before you report a swarm of honey bees, it's a good idea to make sure you've identified it correctly.
+Click on the button below for a step-by-step guide to identifying a honey bee swarm.

 How to Identify a Swarm?